m-lab/k8s-support/k8s/daemonsets/README.md

 * 9996: heartbeat
 * 9997: jostler

-Note: The `utilization` service assigns port 9989 to `pusher` (see k8s/daemonsets/core/utilization.jsonnet).

 To access metrics or pprof data for a given service, simply modify the URL to specify `<podname>:<port>`.